OKRs (Objectives and Key Results) are a powerful framework for setting and achieving goals.

 Ask Yourself:

-Example: If your team’s current productivity increase is 10% per quarter, setting a 20% increase is ambitious but feasible, given sufficient effort and resources.
+Example: If your team’s current productivity increase is 10% per quarter, setting a 20% increase is ambitious.
+However, it is feasible given sufficient effort and resources.

 4. Align Objectives and Key Results with Broader Goals